 NOTE: Split Adaptation refers to adaptation of split rendering operations in an ongoing split rendering session between the SR-DCMTSI client and MF, without impacting the MF resources provisioned by IMS AS in step 9 of clause 7.1

 Step 9: A trigger to adapt the split occurs at the SR-DCMTSI client in terminal; the trigger may be, for example, a change in available UE resources (e.g. battery, compute), changes in QoE of the SR session, changes in the scene/application being rendered.

-Step 10: The SR-DCMTSI client in terminal decides if a new split of the rendering operations is needed and determines the new split
+Step 10: The SR-DCMTSI client in terminal decides if a new split of the rendering operations is needed and determines the new split.

 Step 11: The SR-DCMTSI client in terminal sends a request to the MF to adapt the split to the new split.